-Master of Arts in Christian Education; also with a concentration in Youth Ministry Master of Arts in Music Ministry; also with a concentration in Organ Master of Arts in Pastoral Care and Counseling; also with a clinical track Master of Arts in Spiritual Formation and Direction a.
+Master of Arts in Christian Education; also with a concentration in Youth Ministry Master of Arts in Music Ministry; also with a concentration in Organ Master of Arts in Pastoral Care and Counseling; also with a clinical track Master of Public Ministry; with concentrations in: ecological regeneration, racial justice, and child advocacy Master of Arts in Spiritual Formation and Direction a.
 Foundational courses - 14-27 semester hours.